Bassendean - Eden Hill - Ashfield

 Bassendean - Eden Hill - Ashfield was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Bassendean-Eden Hill-Ashfield had a higher cultural diversity compared to most local areas, with 14.7% of residents speaking a language other than English at home and 28.7% born overseas.
-Christianity was the predominant religion in Bassendean-Eden Hill-Ashfield, accounting for 44.1% of its population.
-Notably, Buddhism was more prevalent here, comprising 2.1%, compared to the Greater Perth average of 3.8%.
+Bassendean-Eden Hill-Ashfield, surveyed in August 2016, had a higher cultural diversity than most local areas, with 14.7% speaking a language other than English at home and 28.7% born overseas.
+Christianity was the dominant religion, comprising 44.1%.
+Buddhism showed an overrepresentation of 2.1%, compared to Greater Perth's 3.8%.

 Frequently Asked Questions - Diversity